Bishibop/foia-assistant/docs/foia_implementation_plan.md

 ---

-## Phase 6: Processed Documents View
+## Phase 6: Processed Documents View ✅ COMPLETE

 ### Goal
 Create the Processed tab to show all reviewed documents.